A lens has been used to magnify this type.

-- Rare to make greater in size, status, or importance; enlarge
+- to make greater in size, status, degree, etc.; enlarge or strengthen

 - to cause to seem greater, more important, etc. than is really so; exaggerate: to magnify one's sufferings

-- to cause to seem larger than is really so; increase the apparent size of, esp. by means of a lens or lenses
+- to cause to seem or appear larger than is really so; increase the apparent size of, esp. by means of a lens or lenses

 - Archaic to glorify; praise; extol

-- To cause to appear greater or seem more important than is in fact the case; exaggerate: You have grossly magnified a trivial situation.
+- To cause to appear greater, more important, or more extreme than is in fact the case: Her mistakes were magnified in the tabloid press.
 See Synonyms at exaggerate.